chantalthomas/dwa-p4/readme.md

 ## Notes for instructor
 + I am ran into some issues with using a calendar package early and tried resolving those issues for far too long unfortunately. sI definitely bit off more than I could chew at my currently skill level!
 But once grades are in I plan to tackle getting the  MaddHatter LaravelFullcalendar psckage fully embedded in my application so that the user events appear on a calendar instead of in a list.

++ I am also having some routing issues.
+For instance if you are currently on the edit page and navigate to the add page, my application goes to"/user-profile/1/user-profile/create" instead of just "user-profile/create"

++ Lastly my pivot table is not implemented correctly.
+I simply wanted to display the status of the event in the view page for all events that had a status.